 - Each participant may only submit a single entry to a challenge.
 (Note: Two or more people can be listed as "co-designer" on a single entry.
 However, none of those people can then be listed as designer or co-designer on any other entries submitted to that same challenge.)

-- Only entries sent in a private message (or e-mail) directly to the challenge administrator will be included in the voting ... anything posted to public threads in the forum will not be considered valid entries
+- Only entries sent in a private message (or e-mail, or through another channel determined by the admin) directly to the challenge administrator will be included in the voting ... anything posted to public threads in the forum will not be considered valid entries

 - Each entry should contain the entire text of the entry -- no linking to external HTML pages, PDF's, Word Doc's, etc. ... graphical images will not be allowed